denizciftci-sec/Threat-Hunting/cheatsheet.md

 - Services are defined in HKLM\SYSTEM\CurrentControlSet\Services.
 - Maintains an in-memory database of service information which can be queried using the built-in Windows tool, sc.exe.
 -  After a successful interactive login, services.exe will backup a copy of the registry keys into HKLM\SYSTEM\Select\LastKnownGood which will be known as the Last Known Good Configuration.
+- Executable Path: %SystemRoot%\System32\services.exe
+- Hunting Tip : You should only see 1 instance of services.exe.
+This is a protected process which makes it difficult to tamper with.

+**lsass.exe**
+- LSASS.EXE is the Local Security Authority Subsystem.
+It is responsible for user authentication and generating access tokens specifying security policies and/or restrictions for the user and the processes spawned in the user session.
+- Uses authentication packages within HKLM\System\CurrentControlSet\Control\Lsa to authenticate users.
+- Creates security tokens for SAM, AD, and NetLogon.
+- Writes to the Security event log.
+- Executable Path: %SystemRoot%\System32\lsass.exe
+- Hunting Tip : You should only see 1 instance of lsass.exe.
+This process is commonly attacked and abused by hackers and malware.
+It is targeted to dump password hashes and is often used to hide in plain sight.
+You might see different variations of spelling for this process (lass.exe or lsasss.exe), and might even see multiple instances of it, like with Stuxnet malware.

+**svchost.exe**
+- SVCHOST.EXE is the Generic Service Host Process.
+It is responsible for hosting multiple services DLLs into a generic shared service process.
+- Each service will have registry entries that include ServiceDll.
+This will instruct svchost.exe what DLL to use.
+The entry will also include svchost.exe –k <name>.
+- Multiple instances of svchost.exe host will be running, as seen in the screenshot to the right.
+- All DLL-based services with the same <name> will share the same svchost.exe process.
+- <name> values are found in Software\Microsoft\Windows NT\CurrentVersion\Svchost registry key.
+- Each svchost.exe process will run with a unique –k <name>
+- Executable Path: %SystemRoot%\System32\svchost.exe
+- Hunting Tip : This process is another process that is heavily abused.
+It can be used to launch malicious services (malware installed as a service).
+When this is done, (-k) will not be present.
+This process is often misspelled to hide in plain sight.
+Another technique used with this process is to place it in different directories, but note that services.exe will not be the parent.
+- Hunting Tip2 : When it comes to services, we will need to perform extra  steps to determine whether the service/DLL being loaded by svchost.exe is legitimate or not.
+It’s more than just checking for misspellings in svchost.exe, because techniques such as Process Injection and Process Hollowing can attack legitimate services.
+In these cases, advanced techniques are required, such as memory analysis.

 **Windows Event Logs**
 >Successful Logon (ID 4624)